Nineteen Percent Grey

 Liza Smith

-“Through this project, I capture the essence of urban commuting, moving through various modes of public transportation.
-My journey began in my car, heading to the train depot, navigating parking meters, and eventually reaching the platform.
-I traveled via Metra, CTA trains, buses, and light rail, even walking across the suburbs into the heart of both Denver and Chicago.
-I am particularly interested in showcasing quiet determination, sense of urgency, fleeting emotions, and the shared human experience of people moving from one public space to another.
+“Through my project, I capture the essence of urban commuting across various modes of public transportation, from car journeys to Metra, CTA trains, buses, light rail, and walking through Denver and Chicago.
+My work showcases the quiet sense of purpose, the dynamic flow, fleeting emotions, and shared human experiences as the daily routine unfolds from one public space to another.

 Jake Eskridge